Who's Who Among American High School Students

-Who's Who Among American High School Students was a web site and publication (owned and managed by Educational Communications Inc.) that listed what it claimed were high school students "who have excelled in academics, extracurricular activities and community service."
+Who's Who Among American High School Students was a Who's Who-style web site and publication owned and managed by Educational Communications Inc. that listed what it claimed were high school students "who have excelled in academics, extracurricular activities and community service."
 The website shut down in November 2007 due to the bankruptcy of its parent firm.

 About

 Who's Who Among American High School Students compiled and published an annual edition in which students' names and achievements are listed.
 According to the website, people who accept nomination for inclusion in the book are sometimes qualified for various scholarship opportunities.
 While there were no required fees to be considered, there was the optional purchase of the listing publication.

 Who's Who Among American High School Students was one of three publications produced by Educational Communications, Inc. (ECI).
 ECI was part of American Achievement Corporation (AAC), located in Austin, Texas.
 AAC is one of 7 companies owned by Fenway Partners, based in New York City.
 ECI ceased operations on November 1, 2007.